 Data Redundancy

 Data redundancy is the duplication of data within or across multiple databases.
-It can be done by accident while trying to normalize data or on purpose to improve performance.
-Data redundancy can lead to inconsistency if the duplicated data is not kept in sync.
+It can occur accidentally while normalizing data or intentionally to boost performance.
+Redundancy may cause inconsistency if duplicated data isn’t synchronized.

 Data Inconsistency

-Data inconsistency is when data within a database or across multiple databases do not match.
-This can happen when data is entered manually, through poor communication, or by mistake.
-Data inconsistency can lead to errors in reports and decision-making.
-It can also cause problems with synchronization between systems.
+Data inconsistency happens when data in a database or across multiple databases doesn’t match.
+This occurs due to manual entry, poor communication, or mistakes.
+It leads to errors in reports and decisions, and causes synchronization issues between systems.

-To avoid data inconsistency, it is important to have clear communication between data entry staff and to have checks in place to verify data accuracy.
-It is also essential to have a process for dealing with data that has been changed or updated.
+To avoid data inconsistency, clear communication between data entry staff is crucial.
+Implement checks to verify data accuracy.
+Have a process for handling changed or updated data.

 Key Differences Between Data Redundancy vs Data Inconsistency